KTLW

 KTLW (88.9 FM, "Air1") is an affiliate of the Educational Media Foundation's nationally syndicated Air1 Christian worship music radio network serving parts of the greater Los Angeles area.
-The station's primary signal broadcasts to the Antelope Valley on 88.9 MHz FM with station facilities based in Lancaster, California.
+The station's primary signal broadcasts to the Antelope Valley with station facilities based in Lancaster, California.
 The station also is heard on several translator signals.

 History

 Worship on the Way Radio

-On July 3, 1997, The Church On The Way in Van Nuys began transmissions on KTLW under Life on the Way Communications and carried the "Worship on the Way" radio network.
+On July 3, 1997, The Church on the Way in Van Nuys began transmissions on KTLW under Life on the Way Communications and carried the "Worship on the Way" radio network.
 Initially, it aired programming from speakers like Jack Hayford, John MacArthur, and Billy Graham, as well as praise and worship music.
 In June 2015, the station announced its sale to EMF and three translator stations.
 On July 3, 2015, after an hour of station personnel interviews, favorite song picks, and memories, KTLW played "Majesty", a song written by Jack Hayford and signed off.